googleapis/google-cloud-java/README.md

 ### Retry Examples
 The following examples below show the behavior of some retry configurations.

-Note: These examples below assume that jitter isn't enabled and that the retry delay is computed to be the maximum value at the end of each round.
-With jitter enabled, the actual computed retry delay values are random.
+Note: These examples below assume that jitter is disabled.
+The retry delay is computed to be the maximum value at the end of each attempt.

 #### No Retry
 ```java